Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: The normalized cumulant-generating function

 and $r \to 0$ recovers the arctic case,

-both of which follow by an elementary calculation, assuming that $\mu$ is a probability measure. \item In the tropical and arctic parts, we could have replaced the normalization by considering equivalence classes of homomorphisms up to scalar multiplication.
-However, we follow~\cite[Section~8]{vssII} by imposing normalization, and this choice will also be more convenient in the following. \end{enumerate} \end{rem}
+both of which follow by an elementary calculation, assuming that $\mu$ is a probability measure.
+Therefore in the topology on $\Proj{G_+}$, the arctic and max-tropical parts are path-connected to the max-temperate part.